 Bonus: Make Your Own Magnetic Board

 Now, you can definitely make your own magnetic setup for your models too.
-Basically, all you need is a magnetic surface, like aluminum.
+Basically, all you need is a magnetic surface, like sheet metal.
 You just need to get some magnets on your models, which you have to do for any of these, and then build your tray.

 Over on my hobby blog, an author of mine did a great article showing the magnetic display board he built.
 It shows you just how creative you can get while still having a magnetized board for your army.

-Like I said, a short list, but hopefully you’ve found something that interests you.
+Like I said, a short list of magnetic miniature cases, but hopefully you’ve found something that interests you.